Steps to Anger Management

 Anger is a highly normal emotion, as normal as happiness or sadness.
 It is just a way of telling you that a situation is unjust or threatening!

 Everyone experiences Anger!
 Anger towards your kid, your spouse, staff, or your boss!
-The degree of each varies & the reactions to each are different too.
+The degree of each varies & the reactions to each are different, too.
 It becomes problematic when the frequency or severity interferes with relationships, work, or mental health!

-When you get angry, you might feel that everything is out of your control & it is very little you can do to tame the beast!
+When you get angry, you might feel that everything is out of your control & there is very little you can do to tame the beast!
 But you have more control over your Anger & emotions than you think.
 Taking 100% responsibility for your life is critical.

 Your response to a situation can make or break it, so choose to respond rather than react to a problem.
 Certain events are out of our control, but every outcome you experience in life results from how you reacted earlier.
 As Jack Canfield said – You have complete control over three things in life – the thoughts you think, the images you visualize & the actions you take!